subquery/subql-starter/Astar/astar-evm-starter/README.md

 [SubQuery](https://subquery.network) is a fast, flexible, and reliable open-source data indexer that provides you with custom APIs for your web3 project across all of our supported networks.
 To learn about how to get started with SubQuery, [visit our docs](https://academy.subquery.network).

-**This SubQuery project indexes all transfers and approval events for all ERC20 tokens on Astar's EVM as well as transfers related to Substrate**
+**This SubQuery project indexes all transfers and approval events for all ERC20 tokens on Astar's EVM as well as transfers related to Substrate.**

+**In order to index both Substrate and EVM, we run this as a [multi-chain project](https://academy.subquery.network/build/multi-chain.html).
+You may decide to delete one manifest (`.yaml`) file in order to run this as a single chain project.**

 ## Start